Last Updated: 2/23/23 | February 23rd, 2023

 Explore Vienna Woods

 This beautiful woodland (known as Wienerwald) is located on the outskirts of the city and is filled with a lot of hiking paths.
-Spanning over 1,100 square kilometers, the woods are just 30km from the city, extremely popular with locals (few tourists get out there).
+Spanning over 1,100 square kilometers, the woods are just 30km from the city and extremely popular with locals (few tourists get out there).
 If you don’t have a vehicle, you can take public transportation or try the ride-sharing service BlaBlaCar.
 It makes for the perfect afternoon getaway when the sun is out.

 Where to Eat

 Vienna has a ton of amazing food options.
 Here’s a list of all my favorite restaurants in Vienna:

 - Figmueller (Wollzeile 5, +43 15126177) – Founded over 110 years ago, the Figlmüller is famous for its schnitzel.
 Yes, it’s super touristy but the schnitzel is very good and it’s about the size of your face so you’ll have leftovers.
 Be sure to make reservations!